bilalsakha/Piano-Tiles/README.md

-# Piano-Tiles
+## Piano-Tiles
-A simple version of piano tiles
+A simple version of piano tiles using pygame.

+Bugs to be fixed...